 Yes, corneal cross-linking, sometimes called CR3, stabilizes the keratoconus.
 You still have keratoconus but the cross-linking strengthens the cornea, making a smoother optical surface.
 Once the cornea is stable we then proceed with fitting your sclera contact lenses, improving your visual acuity and function.

 How Do I Learn More?

-We offer complementary keratoconus treatment consults to help patients decide which treatment option is best for them.
+We offer complimentary keratoconus treatment consults to help patients decide which treatment option is best for them.
 If you would like to schedule your free consultation with Dr. Driscoll you can do so at either our Colleyville or Keller/Southlake location.
 Please call us at 817.416.0333 or you can do schedule it online here.

 About Dr. Richard Driscoll

 Dr. Driscoll is a therapeutic optometrist and keratoconus specialist at Total Eye Care in Colleyville, Texas.
 A 1988 Graduate of the Illinois College, Dr. Driscoll has been treating patients with keratoconus for over 30 years.
 Following Dr. Driscoll’s Graduation from the Illinois College of Optometry, he joined the residency program at the Tuscaloosa VA Medical Center in Tuscaloosa, Alabama.

 Dr. Driscoll likes to write.
 He wrote An Eye Doctor Answers: Explanations To Hundreds Of The Most Common Questions Patients Wish They Had Asked, available on Amazon.com, and The Patient’s Guide to Keratoconus.